The Bulgarian antiaircraft artillery

 On 1 May, however, the Head of the Artillery asked col. Rakovski to allow to fire with rifles against aircrafts flying at less than 1000 m, and with machine guns against aircrafts flying at a greater distance.

-The entry into the war of Romania forced the Bulgarian Army to strengthen the air defence of Northern Bulgaria.
-Therefore on July and August eight independent a/a sections numbered 21st to 28th were formed and deployed at one at Kaspichan and Razgrad, and two at Dryanovo and Gorna Oryahovitza.
-Some months later however they were moved southward, in order to defend the seashore of Thrace.
+The entry into the war of Romania forced the Bulgarian Army to strengthen the air defence of Northern Bulgaria: therefore on July and August one a/a platoon was deployed at Kaspichan and Razgrad, and two at Dryanovo and Gorna Oryahovitza.
+Some months later, however they were moved southward, to defend the seashore of Thrace, where also eight independent a/a sections numbered 21st to 28th had been raised and deployed.

 1917